SamBaker101/PATT_MK0/docs/MK0/MK0_debrief.md

 As mentioned above I have restricted the printer to use a 175x175x250mm build space.
 At time of writing I have not yet tested larger prints but will be doing so shortly.

 In my initial testing I had the Z axis bind when using too high of a feedrate.
-For this reason I have significantly limitted the speed of the printer.
+For this reason I have significantly limited the speed of the printer.
 I have not tested the limits for these metrics as yet but will begin increasing them slowly as I begin building the parts for MK1.

 ## Lessons
 While perfection was never the goal here this project was not without it's problems.
 Below I would like to detail some of the main issues I encountered building this prototype and discuss the lessons learned from them.